jantonioavalos/jantonioavalos/src/content/posts/portfolio-persona-profiles.md

 These are some things that I learned from this side-project:

 - Doing research with zero budget or time assigned.
 But earning the trust and leadership to allign people from different departments towards a common task to benefit the company and our daily work.
-- As a former radio broadcaster for 4 years, I thought interviews were easy.
-But interviewing users was different, every question had to be natural (not robotic) but specific so they could answer something that I could dig deeper later.
-It was like when I had designed a process but paying special attention to hidden goals and emotions within the answers to discover pain points.
+- User interviews.
+Every every question had to be natural (not robotic) but specific so they could answer something that I could dig deeper later.
+It demanded special attention to hidden goals and emotions within the answers to discover pain points.
-- Dealing with corporate politics, this information maybe more detail was protected by analytics management because of an absurd process to increase dependency on them so they could get more budget
-- Not being obssesed with perfect personas, because it's only a tool to bring the communication centered on the user intead of team's agenda or personal tastes
+- Not being obssesed with perfect personas.
+They're only a tool to bring the discussion on the user instead of team's agenda or personal tastes
-- Communicating this to my manager's manager was helpful to get his buy in and his support later, again sharing information is suspicious
+- Communicating this to my manager's manager was helpful to get his buy in and his support later to promote a responsible design during my training session
-- I learned to do x

 ---